 \section{Acknowledgments}

-We would like to express our gratitude to Michael Larsen and Lian Duan for their interest in this paper.
-We are also grateful to Ariel Weiss for his interest and comments.
+We would like to express our gratitude to Stefan Patrikis for answering our questions regarding the lifting of Galois representations, for suggesting Remark \ref{SP}, and for his interest in this work.
+We are grateful to Ariel Weiss for his interest and comments.
+We thank Michael Larsen and Lian Duan for their interest in this work.
+We also appreciate the referee for helpful comments and suggestions.
 C.-Y. Hui was partially supported by Hong Kong RGC (no. 17314522) and NSFC (no. 12222120).